 If you are traveling to Israel on a USA, Canadian, or European Union member country passport, a visa is not needed to enter Israel on a tourist visit of up to three months.
 If you are traveling on a passport from another country, you may need a visa to enter Israel.
 Details are available here.
 Our office is able to provide you with a letter of support if needed.

-Upon arrival to Ben Gurion Airport, you'll be issued a small slip of paper called an "Electronic Gate Pass" which serves as your official form of identifications while in Israel.
-Israel asks all tourists to keep the card on hand at all times as proof of their status.
-Moreover, the pass is used to prove to the hotels that you are not an Israeli citizen and thus not responsible for VAT (tax).
+Upon arrival at Ben Gurion Airport, you will be issued a small slip of paper called an "Electronic Gate Pass" which serves as your official entry permit.
+Israel asks all visitors to keep the card on hand as proof of their status.
+Moreover, the pass is used to prove to the hotels that you are not an Israeli citizen and thus not responsible for VAT (a 17% tax).
 Failure to present this pass at check-in may result in the hotel assessing VAT at your own cost.
-So, please keep this Gate Pass on hand and/or with your passport at all times.

 How to Pack for Israel